techniq/layerchart/docs/src/content/examples/Treemap.md

 ---
-description: Visualizes hierarchical data as a set of nested rectangles, where the size and color of each rectangle represent quantitative values within the hierarchy
+description: Visualization of hierarchical data as a set of nested rectangles, where the size and color of each rectangle represent quantitative values within the hierarchy.
 section: Hierarchy
 layers: ['svg']
 related: []